Revolutionary Council of the Republic of Afghanistan: Rise to power

 After the Saur Revolution the biggest problem facing the party was the inner conflict between the two biggest groups in the party, the Khalqs and the Parchams.
 After taking power, Nur Mohammad Taraki refused to reveal information about the PDPA's organization and how it was built up.
 Taraki never revealed the identities of the members of the Revolutionary Council during his reign.

 When the PDPA seized power with help from the Afghan army, it was the army soldiers to announce their victory over Mohammed Daoud Khan and the first decree ever released by the government was released by the Revolutionary Council of the Armed Forces under the control of Afghan air force Colonel Abdul Qadir.
 The Revolutionary Council of the Armed Forces eventually merged itself with the Revolutionary Council of the Democratic Republic of Afghanistan.
-Later on the members of the Revolutionary Council met and elected Taraki as the Chairman of the Council and Prime Minister of Afghanistan.
-Taraki eventually revealed that there were in total 35 members in the council, which five of them were military officers and all of them were members of the PDPA.
-Taraki never published a list of the members of the Revolutionary Council and because of that most their names remains unknown.
+Later on the members of the Revolutionary Council met and elected Taraki as the Chairman of the Council and the Prime Minister of Afghanistan.
+Taraki eventually revealed that there were in total 35 members in the council, five of them military officers and all of them members of the PDPA.
+A full list of the members of the Revolutionary Council was never published, and because of that most of their names remain unknown.

 On the Revolutionary Council's second meeting on 1 May 1978 they elected the new Ministers of Afghanistan.
 The meeting showed indicated that the distribution of power was in the Khalqs hands with 11 Khalqis being elected and 7 Parchamis.
 Babrak Karmal was elected to the position of Vice Chairman of the council, the second highest position.
-He was also elected Deputy Prime Minister in which he shared with Hafizullah Amin and Mohammad Aslam Watanjar.
+He was also elected Deputy Prime Minister, which he shared with Hafizullah Amin and Mohammad Aslam Watanjar.
 While a minority, the Parcham were able to get some important ministries such as the Ministry of the Interior, under the control of Nur Ahmed Nur.
-The Khalqis had full control of the Afghan security forces, Major Daoud Taroon was elected Chief of Police and Assadullah Sarwari was elected as the new boss of the Afghan secret police, AGSA.
+The Khalqis had full control of the Afghan security forces, Major Daoud Taroon was elected Chief of Police and Assadullah Sarwari was elected as the new boss of the Afghan secret police, the AGSA.